“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 This page is intended to give advice, with all information being up to date and correct at the time of publishing in January 2018.
 For more up to date visa and immigration information please see www.gov.uk/browse/visas-immigration/student-visas.

-If you are a citizen living outside the UK or the EU and EEA, applying to study for the academic year 2019/20 (January or September 2020) you will need to apply for a visa to study at the University of Bolton.
+If you are a citizen living outside the UK, applying to study for the academic year 2021/22 (January 2021 or September 2022) you will need to apply for a visa to study at the University of Bolton.